Universal approximation on non-geometric rough paths and applications to financial derivatives pricing: Functional approximation with signatures

 \subsection{Signature associated to price paths}

 As discussed in the introduction, even the most complex financial derivatives typically have a simple functional structure.
 By this we mean that the path dependent nature of the functional either comes through an averaging over the price path (like in Asian style derivatives), or products of price paths (quanto-style options), in addition to basket of different assets etc. with these structures.
-It is therefore natural to assume that for this purpose, given a price path $X$, and the extended signature $\hat{\bX}^{\leq \infty}$, the payoff functional $F(\hat{X})$ can be written as a function $f:\RR^n\rightarrow \RR$, and $n$ different weighted words $\pi$, such that
+It is therefore natural to assume that for this purpose, given a price path $X$, and the extended signature $\hat{\bX}^{\leq \infty}$, the payoff functional $F(\hat{\bX}^{\leq p}_{0,\cdot})$ can be written as a function $f:\RR^n\rightarrow \RR$, and $n$ different weighted words $\pi_i$, such that

 This will therefore be the main working hypothesis of the subsequent sections, and we will illustrate several numerical and analytic advantages of using this specific structure.
-We will also give examples to show exactly how this hypothesis applies for various exotic derivatives.
-As a first simple example, we have the following: \begin{ex} Asian options are contracts that pays the holder an amount of money according to the average price over a period of time.
+We will also give examples to show exactly how this hypothesis applies to various exotic derivatives.
+As a first simple example, we have the following: \begin{ex} Asian options are contracts that pay the holder an amount of money according to the average price over a period of time.
 If $X$ is the price process, the holder receives $f(\int_0^TX_sds)$ at time $T$.
-Considering the time-enhanced price path $\hat{X}$ defined by $\hat{X}_t=(t,X_t)$, we see (recall Example \ref{ex:word-functional-identification} with $d=2$ and $\mathcal{A}=\{\mathbf{1},\mathbf{2}\}$) that $\int_0^TX_tdt=\int_0^T\int_0^tdX_rdt=\langle w,\hat{\mathbf{X}}^{\leq\infty}_{0,T}\rangle$ for $w=\mathbf{2}\mathbf{1}$.
+We let the signature of $X$ be the canonical choice determined by the model.
+In classical models of Asian options, the price process $X$ is a semi-martingale, hence the canonical choice in this case would be the Itô signature.
+By assuming Hypothesis \ref{hyp}, consider the time-enhanced price path $\hat{X}$ defined by $\hat{X}_t=(t,X_t)$, we see (recall Example \ref{ex:word-functional-identification} with $d=2$ and $\mathcal{A}=\{\mathbf{1},\mathbf{2}\}$) that $\int_0^TX_tdt=\int_0^T\int_0^tdX_rdt+X_0 T=\langle w,\hat{\mathbf{X}}^{\leq\infty}_{0,T}\rangle$ for $w=\mathbf{2}\mathbf{1}+X_0\mathbf{1}$.
 Another example is a spread option between two assets with price dynamics $X_1$ and $X_2$, respectively, paying the holder $\max(X_{1,T}-c X_{2,T},0)$ at time $T$, for a conversion constant $c$ (here, $c$ may convert the currency of the second asset into the currency of the first, say).
 With $\hat{X}=(t,X_1,X_2)$, we can (still following the notation in Example \ref{ex:word-functional-identification}, now with $d=3$) express the payoff as

-with $w_1=\mathbf{2}$ and $w_2=\mathbf{3}$, or, more simple,
+with $w_1=\mathbf{2}+X_{1,0}\emptyset$ and $w_2=\mathbf{3}+X_{2,0}\emptyset$, or, more simple,